Showing 1 - 1 OF 1

 Contact information for key programs and services at this installation.

 A wide range of programs are available for youth and teens, including youth sports and recreation programs, educational programs and programs that support leadership and career development.
 Please review the information to learn what programs and services are available at this installation.

-Youth seeking employment information are eligible to use the Army Community Service (ACS) Family Employment Readiness Program.
+Youth seeking employment information are eligible to use the Army Community Service (ACS) Employment Readiness Program.
 Seasonal workshops are held along with job search information and resume writing workshops.
-For more information contact the Family Employment Readiness Program at 757-878-3173.
+For more information contact the Employment Readiness Program at 757-878-3638.

 Each installation operates their own Youth Programs.
 Go to the JBLE Force Support website and choose either Langley or Ft Eustis to learn more about the different programs offered.
 Click on the "Family" tab.

 Youth of the Year Program is designed to recognize outstanding Youth and promote service to Club and community, academic performance, and contributions to family and spiritual life.
-Each year a 14 to 18 year old eligible member of Youth Programs is selected as the "Youth of the Year" based on their character, leadership, and service qualities.
-Upon winning this great distinction, winners have the opportunity to advance through the state, regional, and national levels where they could meet our state's governor and/or the President of the United States.
+Each year a 13- to 18-year-old eligible member of Youth Programs is selected as the "Youth of the Year" based on their character, leadership, and service qualities.
+Upon winning this great distinction, winners can advance through the state, regional, and national levels where they could meet our state's governor and/or the President of the United States.
 Applications are typically due mid-February.

 Passport To Manhood is a program that promotes and teaches responsibility and reinforces positive behavior in male Club members ages 11-14.
 The program consists of 14 small-group sessions, each of which concentrates on a specific aspect of manhood through highly interactive activities.